Aug

 4) Chronic back pains and insomnia

 Fibromyalgia patients often have insomnia (sleep disorders).
 Dr. Lichten (Ref.4) recommends GABA in small doses (125mg to 250 mg) at bedtime along with 500 mg of L-tryptophan.
-He also recommends 4000 IU – 5000 IU of vitamin D3 (as often insomnia patients are deficient in vitamin D3) as well as 500 mg to 1000 mg of magnesium.
+He also recommends 4000 IU - 5000 IU of vitamin D3 (as often insomnia patients are deficient in vitamin D3) as well as 500 mg to 1000 mg of magnesium.
 If this alone is not sufficient, melatonin, 1 mg to 3 mg at bedtime will be beneficial.
-Dr. Lichten cautions that GABA leads to tolerance quickly, so the patient should take GABA only 5 days out of 7 to allow the body’s receptors to recover.
-This alternative approach to treat insomnia prevents addiction to sleeping pills (hypnotics).
+Dr. Lichten cautions that GABA leads to tolerance quickly, so it should only be taken 5 days out of 7 to allow the body’s receptors to recover.
+This alternative approach to treating insomnia will prevent many patients from getting addicted to sleeping pills (hypnotics).

 5) Asthma symptoms

 Not every case of asthma needs steroid inhalers and salbutamol or other bronchodilator inhalers as treatment.
-Low thyroid hormone levels can also cause asthmatic symptoms of wheezing and shortness of breath.
+This link shows that low thyroid can also cause asthmatic symptoms of wheezing and shortness of breath.
 It is important to listen to the patient’s symptoms, but the treatment will only be successful when the cause is treated.
 Dr. David Derry described in this link how many of his severe asthma patients had iodine deficiency and low thyroid hormones and no longer had to see him when iodine treatment and desiccated thyroid hormone replacement was given as treatment.
 This goes against what the standard recommendation for asthma treatment is, but it seems to get patients unhooked from dependence on steroid inhalers.

 Steroid dependency from anti-asthmatic inhalers can suppress the adrenal glands and lead to adrenal gland insufficiency.